INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Supposition enables identifying ambiguities not due to differences in signification that make equivocations, but instead are ambiguities due to differences in relating the semantics to its ontology.

-Historically the subject term in the categorical proposition is said to be in “personal” supposition, because it references individual entities, while the predicate term is said to be in “simple” supposition, because the predicate signifies attributes without referencing any individual entities manifesting the attributes.
-For this reason the predicate in the categorical proposition is not logically quantified with any syncategorematic terms such as “every” or “some”.
-For example in “Every raven is black” the subject term “raven” is in personal supposition, while the predicate “black” is in simple supposition.
-So too for “No raven is black”.
+Historically the subject term in the categorical proposition is said to be in “personal” supposition, because it references entities, while the predicate term is said to be in “simple” or “formal” supposition, because the predicate signifies attributes without referencing any individual entities manifesting the attributes.
+For this reason unlike the subject term the predicate term in the categorical proposition is not logically quantified with any syncategorematic quantifiers such as “every” or “some”.
+For example in “Every crow is black” the subject term “crow” is in personal supposition, while the predicate “black” is in simple supposition; so too for “No crow is black”.

 In all the above types of supposition the same univocal term has the same signification.
-But another type of so-called supposition proposed incorrectly in ancient times is “material supposition”, in which the term is referenced in metalanguage as a linguistic symbol in the syntactical dimension with no reference to a term’s semantics or ontology in object language.
-An example is “’Raven’ is a five-letter word”.
-In this example “raven” does not refer either to the individual real bird or to its characteristics as in real supposition or to the universal concept of it as in logical supposition.
+But another type of so-called supposition proposed incorrectly in ancient times is “material supposition”, in which the term is referenced in metalanguage as a linguistic symbol in the syntactical dimension with no reference to a term’s semantics or ontology.
+An example is “’Crow’ is a four-letter word”.
+In this example “crow” does not refer either to the individual real bird or to its characteristics as in real supposition or to the universal concept of the creature as in logical supposition.
 Thus material supposition is not supposition properly so called, because the signification is different.
 It is actually an alternative meaning and thus a type of semantical equivocation.
-Some philosophers have used other vocabularies for recognizing this equivocation: Stanislaw Lesńiewski’s “use” (semantics) vs “mention” (syntax) and Rudolf Carnap’s “material mode” (semantics) vs “formal mode” (syntax).
+Some modern philosophers have used other vocabularies for recognizing this equivocation, such as Stanislaw Lesńiewski’s (1886-1939) “use” (semantics) vs. “mention” (syntax) and Carnap’s “material mode” (semantics) vs. “formal mode” (syntax).

 3.27 Aside on Metaphor

 In the last-gasp days of decadent neopositivism some positivist philosophers invoked the idea of metaphor to explain the semantics of theoretical terms.
 And a few were closet Cartesians who used it in the charade of justifying realism for theoretical terms.
 The theoretical term was the positivists’ favorite hobbyhorse.
-But both realism and the semantics of theories are unproblematic for contemporary pragmatists.
-In his “Posits and Reality” Quine said that all language is empirically underdetermined, and that the only difference between positing microphysical entities (like electrons) and macrophysical entities (like elephants) is that the statements describing the former are more empirically underdetermined than those describing the latter.
-Thus contrary to the neopositivists the pragmatists admit no qualitative dichotomy between the positivists so-called observation terms and their so-called theoretical terms.
+But both realism and the semantics of theories are unproblematic for contemporary realistic neopragmatists.
+In his “Posits and Reality” (1954) in his Ways of Paradox (1961) Quine said that all language is empirically underdetermined, and that the only difference between positing microphysical entities [like electrons] and macrophysical entities [like elephants] is that the statements describing the former are more empirically underdetermined than those describing the latter.
+Thus contrary to the neopositivists the realistic neopragmatists admit no qualitative dichotomy between the positivists’ so-called observation terms and their so-called theoretical terms.

 Consider for example the metaphorical statement “Every man is a wolf.”
 The selected meaning component associated with “wolf” that is intended to be predicated truly of “man” might describe the wolf’s predatory behaviors, while the animal’s quadrupedal anatomy, which is conventionally associated with “wolf”, is among the excluded meaning components for “wolf” that are not intended to be predicated truly of “man”.